 An easy to make Wendy's Chili recipe copycat that you can make right at home.
 My mom is a big fan of the chili at Wendy's, so it was sort of a must to find a good knock-off version of the recipe.

 Wendy's Chili Recipe - Copycat version

-Love Wendy’s Chili, but want a nice big pot of it at home?
-Today, I have a Copycat version of the Wendy’s Chili Recipe for you.
+Love Wendy's Chili, but want a nice big pot of this chili at home?
+Today, I have a Copycat version of the Wendy's Chili Recipe for you.
 Now you can make the restaurant favorite right in your own home.
 What could be more perfect for Game day or a special treat after a grueling afternoon of clearing snow.
 As a nice bonus canned beans make this an dump easy recipe to toss together, that only needs to simmer a few hours before you are enjoying.
 The only hands on work really involved in making this chili recipe is browning the ground beef and chopping a few vegetables.

 I'm sure you will still visit Wendy's for an occasional cup of their's, but this is a great recipe when you what a full pot of chili.

 I am not guaranteeing the Wendy's chili ingredients are exactly the same.
 My main goal here is not an identical clone of what's in Wendy's chili, rather the flavor and texture of their chili.
 While the recipe is geared toward the stove top it is easily adapted to make in a slow cooker.
 I hope you like my copycat recipe!

 Yes, this chili can absolutely be frozen to reheat and serve later.